code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/csp.md

 <div style="clear: both;"></div>

 ## Code.org's CS Principles Curriculum
 Check back often as batches of lessons will be released on a rolling basis.
-The resources will be distributed under a [Creative Commons License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+The resources are distributed under a Creative Commons Attribution NonCommerical ShareAlike License see our [Terms of Service](https://code.org/tos).

 ### <a name="features"></a>Features